 When the explosion occurred in his building, foam was about a foot deep and liquid slurry was a few feet below the slats - not at floor level or overflowing.

 Sheets urges other producers to consider safety for younger or less experienced workers on their farms - because they are the ones who typically get the pressure washing assignment.
-They need to know the risks, and producers and managers must do everything they can to minimize those risks, he stresses.
+They need to know the risks, he stresses, and producers and managers must do everything they can to minimize those risks.